lxgr-linux/pokete/wiki.md

 ### Normal Poketes
 #### Hornita
-An majestic horse that is always looking for something to pick with its horn.
+A majestic horse that is always looking for something to pick with its horn.

 ```
  \